 7.3 - Promotions.
 In the event the Employer desires to fill a position that is a higher job classification than a Legal Assistant 1, announcement of the position to be filled will be sent via office-wide email to all bargaining unit employees.
 Employees interested and who meet or exceed the knowledge, skills, and abilities required for the job classification will be given five (5) working days to submit their interest and will be considered for the promotion or lateral move by the Employer prior to the job being posted externally.
+A regular employee who fails probation in a new position within the Prosecuting Attorney's Office may, upon approval of the Prosecuting Attorney, be restored to the position held immediately prior to placement in the new position, provided the position is vacant and sufficiently funded.

 7.4 - Layoffs.
 When the Employer determines it is necessary to reduce the work force in classifications within a Bargaining Unit, regular full-time and part-time employees in the impacted work unit and job classification will be laid off based upon experience, skill, ability and qualifications to do the work, provided employees with the least seniority will be laid off first when the above are equal.
 No regular full-time or part-time employee shall be laid off or demoted while there are temporary or probationary employees serving in the same or lower classification in that classification series in the same Bargaining Unit.
 Employees being laid off shall be given two (2) weeks' notice of layoff.
-Such two (2) week notice shall not be required in programs where funds are discontinued by state or federal agencies with less than two and one-half (2 1/2) weeks' notice to the Employer.
+Such two (2) week notice shall not be required in programs where funds are discontinued by state or federal agencies with less than two and one-half $(2 \frac{1}{2})$ weeks' notice to the Employer.